 Propose:

-The allocation period is a fraction of the BI, i.e., allocation period = BI/n where n is the value represented by B0–B14.
+The allocation period is a fraction of the beacon interval, i.e., allocation period = bi/n where n is the value represented by B0–B14 and bi is the time duration of the beacon interval.

 1223.16

 The TSCONST Period subfield is specified as a fraction or multiple of the beacon interval (BI) as defined in Table 9-254 (TSCONST Period values).